Skip to main content

 SSR supportFull (React Router / Next.js)Good (requires provider setup)

-React versionReact 19+React 18+
+React versionReact 19+React 18+ (v3 supports React 19)

-Color systemoklch perceptual colorsHSL / Hex tokens
+Color systemoklch perceptual colorsSemantic tokens (Panda CSS)

 Update mechanismnpm update (semver)npm update (semver)